polarizing/connect/README.md

 - This is done by calling PApplet's main method and giving it the name of this class as a parameter.
 - The class constructor is called first, then settings(), setup(), and the draw() function are called in that respective order.

 I went ahead and set the size of the canvas as well as making it resizable and a commented-out "fullScreen()" in case I needed to test my application in full-screen.
+I wanted to make sure the application was fully-responsive and planned to test out resizing it and making it fullScreen as I went on developing the application.

 ```java
   // in settings()